 The discount factor for emissions from carbon stock change, $DF{W\Delta C}$, is calculated based on the resulting uncertainty of the baseline UDef AD weighted average carbon stock change, $U\%(W\Delta C)$.
-Where the percentage uncertainty is less than or equal to 10 percent, the discount factor is zero, calculated using Equation (10).
-Where the percentage uncertainty is greater than 10 percent, the discount factor is calculated using Equation (11).
+The discount factor is calculated using Equations (10) or (11), depending on the value of the percentage uncertainty.
 In accordance with VCS requirements, uncertainty must remain below 100 percent.
 Where uncertainty is greater than 100 percent, additional sampling must be undertaken.